Russlyman/FastBuild/README.md

     - Set `fxserverLicenseKey` to your FiveM server license key from [Cfx.re Keymaster](https://keymaster.fivem.net)
     - You can optionally update the `rcon*` settings but ensure they match `endpoint_add_*` and `rcon_password` in `fxserver.cfg`
 - Open Command Prompt and navigate to the folder FastBuild was extracted to
-- Execute command `fastbuild setup`
+- Execute command `fastbuild setupserver`
 - Open the Visual Studio solution for your FiveM resource
     - For every project in Solution Explorer that is a FiveM script do
         - Right Click then `Properties`